captainbrosset/patrickbrosset.com/content/articles/2023-01-17-web-storage.md

 In another test, I was able to reach the 60% limit before filling up the disk.
 Here again, a JavaScript error is raised, and the origin is prevented from storing any more data.

 Now, imagine a mobile device with a 64GB drive.
 In theory, an origin could store up to 38GB (60%).
 Now the operating system might use 10GB, and imagine that other apps and files use 40GB.
 This leaves your origin 14GB of actual quota, which is huge, even for a media app that stores audio or video files.

+Note that when using the incognito or private mode in a Chromium-based browser, the quota is different (usually much lower), and the data disappears when the private browser window is closed.

 #### Firefox